warthog618/config/README.md

 as permissive as possible, given the data types involved, to allow for getters mapping from formats that may not directly support the requested type.

-Direct gets of maps and structs are not supported, but both can be unmarshalled from the configuration, with the configuration keys being drawn from struct field names or map keys.
+Direct gets of maps and structs are not supported, but the following composite types can be unmarshalled from the configuration, with the configuration keys being drawn from struct field names or map keys:

+- slice of struct (using *Unmarshal*)
+- map (specifically *map[string]interface{}* using *UnmarshalToMap*)
+- struct (using *Unmarshal*)

 Unmarshalling into nested structs is supported, as is overiding struct field names using tags.

 ## Concepts